Regional Executive Vice President

 Calendar of events

-To build stronger communities and connect with members from all across the North, Lorraine is committed to making meaningful visits to towns, cities and hamlets all across the vast Northern expanse.
-Whether it’s to attend as a guest speaker, simply get to know the issues that are important to members, or to attend Regional Committees’ Annual General Meetings, Lorraine is eager to take part.
-If you’d like to have Lorraine visit your region, we’ve supplied a calendar of her schedule that will help inform members where the REVP will be throughout the year.
+To build stronger communities and connect with members from all across the North, Josée-Anne is committed to making meaningful visits to towns, cities and hamlets all across the vast Northern expanse.
+Whether it’s to attend as a guest speaker, simply get to know the issues that are important to members, or to attend Regional Committees’ Annual General Meetings, Josée-Anne is eager to take part.
+If you’d like to have Josée-Anne visit your region, we’ve supplied a calendar of her schedule that will help inform members where the REVP will be throughout the year.

 Along with dedicated staff throughout Canada, the PSAC’s Alliance Executive Committee works tirelessly to improve the working conditions and quality of life of its more than 200,000 members.